 - Never respond to the email.
 Doing so lets the scammer know the email address is live and viable.
 You will continue to hear from them.

-- Never visit the web site named in the email.
+- Also never visit the web site named in the email.
 It, too, can be used to load malware onto your system in a drive-by attack.

 - If you receive a bitcoin ransom email at your work email address, report it immediately and follow the instructions given to you.
 Do not forward the email unless you are asked to do so.